Monte Crostis

 When was the road to Monte Crostis built?

-The road was built between 1940 and 1942.
+The road through the pass was built between 1940 and 1942.
 It’s essentially a single wide road with no divider line.
-At the summit you really have a fabulous view of as well the north as the south of the region.
+At the summit, you have a fabulous view of both the north and south of the region.

 Is Monte Crostis open now?